AnnaM3nd3s/AnnaM3nd3s/README.md

 - 👋 Hi, I’m @AnnaM3nd3s!!
-- 👀 Im like codes and.. potato
+- 👀 I like codes and.. potato